marcothms/aquabot/README.md

 This bot is my first personal project so expect some minor (or bigger) problems here and there.
-Also note that this bot is still in its very early stages, so there is no guaranty that all features work!
+Also note that this bot is still in its very early stages, so there is no guarantee that all features work!

 Support and report requests are handled via Discord (Link above).